arindm007/arindm007/README.md

 🌐 Check out my [LinkedIn](https://www.linkedin.com/in/arindam-chakraborty-b2a416211).

 🔭 I’m currently working on some cool AI projects.
-🌱 I’m currently learning more about machine learning and data science.
+🌱 learning more about AI integration with existing solutions.
 💬 Ask me about Python, AI, MLOps, or anything tech-related.